Finite complex reflection arrangements are K(pi,1): Well-generated complex reflection groups

 The importance of the distinction between well-generated and ``badly-generated'' groups was first pointed out by Orlik-Solomon, who observed in \cite{orso} a coincidence with invariant-theoretical aspects.
 Their observations may be refined and completed as follows: \begin{theo} Let $W$ be an irreducible complex reflection group.
 The following assertions are equivalent: \begin{itemize} \item[(i)] $W$ is well-generated. \item[(ii)] For all $i\in \{1,\dots,n\}$, $d_i+d_i^* = d_n$. \item[(iii)] For all $i\in \{1,\dots,n\}$, $d_i+d_i^* \leq d_n$. \item[(iv)] For any system of basic invariants $f$, there exists a system of basic derivations $\xi$ such that the discriminant matrix decomposes as $M= M_0 + X_n M_1$, where $M_0,M_1$ are matrices with coefficients in $\BC[X_1,\dots,X_{n-1}]$ and $M_1$ is lower triangular with non-zero scalars on the diagonal. \item[(v)] For any system of basic invariants $f$, we have $\frac{\partial^n\Delta(W,f)}{(\partial X_n)^n}\in \BC^{\times}$ (in other words, $\Delta(W,f)$, viewed as a polynomial in $X_n$ with coefficients in $\BC[X_1,\dots,X_{n-1}]$, is monic of degree $n$). \end{itemize} \end{theo}

 The matrix $M_1$ from assertion (iv) is an analogue of the matrix $J^*$ from \cite{saitoorbifold}, p.
-10. Assertion (iv) itself generalises the non-degeneracy argument for $J^*$, which is an important piece of the construction of Saito's ``flat structure''.
+10. Assertion (iv) itself generalizes the non-degeneracy argument for $J^*$, which is an important piece of the construction of Saito's ``flat structure''.

 \begin{proof} (i) $\Rightarrow$ (ii) was observed in \cite{orso} inspecting the classification.
 We still have no good explanation.

 (ii) $\Rightarrow$ (iii) is trivial.